mike01/pypacker/README.md

 **Q**:	There is problem xyz with Pypacker using Windows 3.11/XP/7/8/mobile etc. Can you fix that?

+**A**:	The basic features should work with any OS.
+Optional ones may make trouble (eg interceptor)
-**A**:	No. There will be no windows support.
+        and there will be no support for that.
 Why?
-Because quality matters and I won't give support for
+Because quality matters and I won't give support for inferior systems.
-	inferior systems.
 Think twice before chosing an operating system and deal with the consequences;
 	don't blame others for your decision.
 Alternatively: give me monetary compensation and I'll see what I can do (;